rokosbasilisk/einops_assignment/README.md

 - Fully numpy compatible
 - Custom pattern parser using Lark grammar (no regex hacks)
 - Simple, composable API mimicking einops
-- **No backpropagation** — this is not meant for training pipelines
+- **No backpropagation** — this is not meant for training pipelines (The original one supports backpropagating through einops operations https://einops.rocks/2-einops-for-deep-learning/)
 - **Not built on PyTorch** — this is pure numpy, so use only for static reshaping tasks

 ## Usage